Specialized Training Program in the Demography and Economics of Aging (T32)

 UCANU Health Services Research Training Program (T32)

-The University of Chicago and Northwestern University are partners in the University of Chicago and Northwestern Health Services Research Training Program (UCANU HSRTP), which provides training to scholars and researchers in health services and health care delivery.
-Funded by the Agency for Healthcare Research and Quality’s (AHRQ) National Research Service Award (NRSA) Institutional Research T32 Training Grant, UCANU HSRTP draws upon the complementary resources, faculty, and expertise at each university, while creating new mentoring and research opportunities for predoctoral and postdoctoral trainees.
+The University of Chicago and Northwestern University are partners in the University of Chicago and Northwestern Health Services Research Program (UCANU HSR), which provides training to scholars and researchers in health services and health care delivery.
+Funded by the Agency for Healthcare Research and Quality’s (AHRQ) National Research Service Award (NRSA) Institutional Research T32 Training Grant, UCANU HSR draws upon the complementary resources, faculty, and expertise at each university, while creating new mentoring and research opportunities for predoctoral and postdoctoral trainees.

 At the University of Chicago, the training program is based at CHeSS; At Northwestern, the program is based at the Center for Healthcare Studies in the Feinberg School of Medicine.